 How EnergySage developed its “best solar panels” ranking

 When searching for the best solar panels for your home, you should take into consideration a panel’s performance, quality, durability, and warranties.
 There are three major technical specifications that can help you as you make your decision: panel efficiency, temperature coefficient, and the materials warranty.
-To develop our ranking of the best solar panels, EnergySage evaluated these metrics for all of the solar panels offered by the top manufacturers in the EnergySage Solar Marketplace.
+To develop our ranking of the best solar panels for your home, EnergySage evaluated these metrics for all of the solar panels offered by the top manufacturers in the EnergySage Solar Marketplace.

 Solar panel efficiency